 This is your chance to experience a hiking adventure in one of New Zealand's most famous glacial areas.
 We supply all the technical gear; all you need is a good pair of boots and a spirit of adventure.
-New Zealand's glaciers are spectacular but very few people ever get to visit the catchments of these vast oceans of snow.book now Skills required
+New Zealand's glaciers are spectacular but very few people ever get to visit the catchments of these vast oceans of snow.book now Pricing Skills Form

 We meet at our office in Wanaka where your guide will check your clothing and equipment and you can ask any last minute questions.
 It is a beautiful drive up the Matukituki Valley to the trail head.
 The helicopter will pick you up from cattle grazing meadows and transport you up to the snow and rock of Bevan Col on the edge of the Bonar Glacier.
 From here it is a few hours walk across the Bonar Glacier, the view dominated by the western aspects of Mt Aspiring.
 We arrive at Colin Todd hut, your home for the night.
 This leaves some time in the afternoon for exploring the area.